I'm a horse rider, role-playing gamer, and science fiction and fantasy fan. I've also been married for 15 happy years.

-In some cases, chronic anxiety may be the sign of an underlying problem.
+In some cases, chronic anxiety may be a sign of an underlying problem.
 Horses can and do get mood disorders.

-However, the most common 'chemical' cause of heightened, chronic anxiety in horses is magnesium deficiency.
-It is worth trying magnesium supplementation (although you should not give too much—ask your vet or equine nutritionist for exact dosage for your horses's size, weight and type) on a chronically anxious horse.
+However, the most common "chemical" cause of heightened, chronic anxiety in horses is magnesium deficiency.
+It is worth trying magnesium supplementation (although you should not give too much—ask your vet or equine nutritionist for the exact dosage for your horse's size, weight, and type) on a chronically anxious horse.
 If it works, sometimes it is advisable to supplement the entire barn—only some horses seem to develop mental symptoms from magnesium deficiency, but it's likely none of them are in optimum health.

-There are some anti-anxiety drugs for horses, but some are banned substances and others may damage a horse's competitive edge.
-Generally, it's recommended that calming drugs only be given on a short term basis.
-Ace, a common sedative, requires especial care as it has been known to damage a gelding's ability to 'put it away' if over-used.
-Certain herbal supplements can also benefit an animal that suffers high levels of anxiety or nerves.
+There are some anti-anxiety drugs for horses, but some are banned substances, and others may damage a horse's competitive edge.
+Generally, it's recommended that calming drugs only be given on a short-term basis.
+Ace, a common sedative, requires special care as it has been known to damage a gelding's ability to "put it away" if over-used.
+Certain herbal supplements can also benefit an animal that suffers from high levels of anxiety or nerves.

 Show nerves are quite normal in horses.
 They are, of course, less common in veteran campaigners than in green horses and novices.

-A horse that trusts it's rider is less likely to become anxious.
-Horses that are prone to anxiety need a rider or handler who is calm, confident and not intimidated by their size.
+A horse that trusts its rider is less likely to become anxious.
+Horses prone to anxiety need a rider or handler who is calm, confident, and not intimidated by their size.
 They often benefit from clear signals and firm leadership.